Plans resubmitted to convert old Crewe takeaway into new shop and apartments

 This July, applicant, Mr H Mazi, applied for a change of use to a convenience shop at ground floor level at 67 Earle Street, formerly occupied by The Supercook.

-The applicant has also applied for full planning for a two-storey rear extension, with two residential units above the proposed shop at the old Chinese chippy.
+The applicant also applied for full planning for a two-storey rear extension, with two residential units above the proposed shop at the old Chinese chippy.

 The Supercook building has been vacant since the COVID-19 pandemic five years ago, when the business closed suddenly.